-At work, learning doesn’t occur only in a class or workshop or offsite.
+At work, learning doesn’t occur only in a class or workshop or online.
 It also occurs on the job – through trial and error, conversations, and observation, among other things.
 Wherever and however learning occurs, feedback is an essential element.
 But while some feedback helps learning other feedback does not.

-Feedback that is helpful
+Feedback that helps learning

-Feedback that is helpful is focused on the task not the person:
+Helpful feedback is focused on the task not the person:

 - It is specific.